MennaMostafN/DistributedProj/README.md

 Usage :
   open client file
-  change ip address to the given public ip address of the deployed instance run the client file wait for minimum number of online active players to press tab and start the game Features :
+  change ip address to the given public ip address of the deployed instance mongo access must be given to the server deployed upon the Public Ipv4 Address run the client file wait for minimum number of online active players to press tab and start the game Features :